uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 <figcaption>Our first version</figcaption>
 </figure>
 In this version we wanted to include more options, especially the ability to skip tracks.
-However, since dementia is a progressive illness and over time someone with dementia might find it too difficult to use certain features or find them confusing, we also wanted the case to be able to simplify over time.
+However, since dementia is a progressive illness and over time someone with dementia might find it too difficult to use certain features that they could previously, we also wanted the case to be able to simplify over time.
-We cut and etched an extra piece of wood so that if the play/pause/skip buttons became confusing they could be removed and this wood piece glued on top of that position.
+We cut and etched an extra piece of wood so that if the play/pause/skip buttons became confusing they could be removed and this wood piece secured on top of the etching and switch holes.
 Alternatively, if the stations were too complex a larger piece could be laser cut to cover this section.
 This means that the overall design remains mostly the same but that any confusing elements can be simplified over time.

-As some people living with dementia have reduced dexterity in their hands, we chose switches that are easy to activate and spaced apart so that they can be individually pressed with a knuckle.
+As some people living with dementia have reduced dexterity in their hands, we chose switches that are easy to activate that way and spaced apart so that they can be individually pressed with a knuckle.

 ##### Laser-cutting